FusionAuth/fusionauth-site/site/_posts/2023-07-17-contenda-saved-time-with-fusionauth.md

 excerpt_separator: "<!--more-->"
 ---

 Tamás Deme is a FusionAuth community member and engineering lead at Contenda.
-Grady Salzman is a FusionAuth community member and software engineer.
+Grady Salzman is a FusionAuth community member and software engineer at Contenda.
 They chatted with us over email about how they and their team are using FusionAuth to meet their auth needs.

 <!--more-->